Matthew Pollock received a College Dissertation Research Fellowship for the 2022-2023 academic year.

 Each year, a handful of graduate students are selected to be a graduate research assistant (GRA) in lieu of teaching for a semester.
 Those GRAs collaborate with a specific faculty member to carry out research.
 GRAs receive a stipend as if they were teaching, and the collaborative experience is intended to advance the student’s professionalization.

-Additional resources can be found on University Graduate School's website that of the College of Arts and Sciences, and the Office of the Vice President for International Affairs (OVPIA)
+Additional resources can be found on the following websites: University Graduate School, College of Arts and Sciences, and the Office of the Vice President for International Affairs (OVPIA)

 For more information, please contact the Graduate Office.